RayanWang/Speech_emotion_recognition_BLSTM/README.md

 # Usage

-- You have to prepare at least two different sets of data, one for find the best model and the other for cross validation.
+- You have to prepare at least two different sets of data, one for find the best model and the other for testing.

 1. find_best_model: